Indispensable ASN.1 Engine

 is not immediately initialized.

-Finally, it is possible to directly construct an OID from a Uuid
+Finally, it is possible to directly construct an OID from a Uuid, which directly constructs an OID in Subtree 2.35, which

 takes the same path as evaluating a String, but with some shortcuts.

-but you will almost certainly want to encode a OID you created to ASN.1.
+but you will almost certainly want to encode an OID you created to ASN.1.

 On the other hand, parsing an OID from ASN.1-encoded bytes and re-encoding it are both close to a NOOP (object creation aside).